• Home

 25. Invest in a rooftop cargo carrier

-Regardless of what type of vehicle you’re driving, one of the best cross country road trip tips is to invest in a rooftop cargo carrier like the Thule Sidekick.
 They come in all shapes and sizes, and even a small one will free up precious real estate inside your vehicle.
+We especially love the Thule Sidekick.

-Rooftop cargo carriers generally have a universal fit to be compatible with any vehicle that has roof rails.
-However, there are actually several soft-sided rooftop cargo carriers that can be used without them!
-We’ve used the Rightline Gear Sport 2 on several trips between Phoenix and southern California, and I cannot recommend it highly enough.
-Although it’s compatible with roof rails or racks, it also works very well on vehicles without them โ€” it has specialized clips that go into the doors.
+We’ve used the Rightline Gear Sport 2 on several trips between Phoenix and southern California, and cannot recommend it highly enough.
+Although it’s compatible with roof rails or racks, it also works very well on vehicles without them — it has specialized clips that go into the doors.

 There’s no question that rooftop cargo carriers are must-have road trip essentials, but there is one caveat: pack yours strategically.
 Store things inside it that you won’t need frequently, so you don’t have to constantly get in and out of it.